okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 #### simple_format=true/false (default false)
 This option controls the JSON format returned.
 With simple_format=true, the response will be a simple array of objects, each containing keys for the field namesm as above.
 Keys are basically lowercase field names with spaces replaced by underscores, so “Email address” would become “email_address”
 With simple_format=false, a more complex but more robust format it used.
 Rather than field names, internal agileBase field identifiers are used as keys.
 This has the advantage that if the field names are changed (easy for an agileBase administrator to do), the JSON will remain the same.
-The first object in the JSON will be a dictionary mapping internal identifier to field name
+The first object in the JSON will be a dictionary mapping internal identifier to field name.

 #### json_format=json
 With this option, just the JSON will be returned.
 This is the usual case required.
-Without it, complete Javascript will be returned defining the JSON as an object, i.e.var abJson=[…]which can be useful if you want to run the result as Javascript
+Without it, complete Javascript will be returned defining the JSON as an object, i.e. `var abJson=[…]` which can be useful if you want to run the result as Javascript.

 #### return=posted_json
-Optional, if this is included, the return content will be JSON including the ID of the record as well as the full content of the data
+Optional, if this is included, the return content will be JSON including the ID of the record as well as the full content of the data.

 #### cache_seconds=[seconds]
 How long to cache the results for (default 600 seconds or 10 minutes).
-Only un-filtered results are cached
+Only un-filtered results are cached.

 #### unencode_html=true
-Causes characters which would normally be encoded as HTML entities (e.g. & -> &amp;) to be returned unencoded
+Causes characters which would normally be encoded as HTML entities (e.g. `&` -> `&amp;`) to be returned unencoded

 #### exact_filters=true/false (default false)
-If true, filters (see below) will be need to match results exactly instead of using the default ‘contains’ filtering
+If true, filters (see below) will be need to match results exactly instead of using the default 'contains' filtering

 ### Filtering

 By specifying exact_filters=true, filters can be supplied to search for a particular record or set of records.
 For HTTP parameter names, just use the internal agileBase field identifiers.
 The easiest way of finding these is to right click on a field in the administrator interface using a browser like Chrome, Safari or Firefox and select ‘inspect element’.
-The identifier will look something like ‘a467b03e93435a25e’.

-Standard agileBase filtering techniques can be used for preparing complex criteria on multiple fields, for example in each field using “?” to find blank records, > and < for numbers and date ranges, phrases like “last month” for dates, “=[word]” for exact matches, “:word” for starts with, and “!word” for doesn’t contain.
+Standard agileBase quick filters can be used for preparing complex criteria on multiple fields, for example in each field using “?” to find blank records, > and < for numbers and date ranges, phrases like “last month” for dates, “=[word]” for exact matches, “:word” for starts with, and “!word” for doesn’t contain.

 ### Response codes